 There is a Greek proverb.
 “A society grows great when old men plant trees whose shade they know they shall never sit in.”

-This vision has four focus areas:
+This vision has five focus areas:

 - Future farmers

 - Introspective development